redis/redis-doc/commands/sort.md

 @return

-@array-reply: without passing the `store` option the command returns a list of sorted elements.
+@array-reply: without passing the `STORE` option the command returns a list of sorted elements.
-@integer-reply: when the `store` option is specified the command returns the number of sorted elements in the destination list.
+@integer-reply: when the `STORE` option is specified the command returns the number of sorted elements in the destination list.